SkygearIO/guides/cloud-db/basics/android.md

 For each record table there exists two types of columns (fields of a record), those reserved by Skygear and those user-defined.
 Reserved columns contain metadata of a record, such as record ID, record owner and creation time.
 These reserved columns are prefixed with underscore, like `_created_at`.

 It is possible to manipulate data in record tables directly.
-However, one should exercise with caution when modifying data directly in record tables.
+A quick way to update or delete records directly is to use our web data browser.
+Please note that reserved columns cannot be manipulated this way, and one should exercise with caution when modifying data directly in record tables.

 Each record table contains the following reserved columns: